Special rates require proof of eligibility at check-in.

 Though most fishing boats use Honokohau Harbor, this pier dating from 1918 is still a hub of ocean activity.
 Outrigger canoe teams practice and boats shuttle cruise ship passengers to and from Kailua-Kona here, and tour boats depart from these docks most days.
 Along the seawall children and old-timers cast their lines daily, careful not to hook the pair of sea turtles nesting nearby.
 For youngsters, a bamboo pole and hook are easy to come by, and plenty of locals are willing to give pointers.
 Each October close to 1,500 international athletes swim 2.4 mi from the pier to begin the internationally famous Ironman World Championship triathlon competition.

-This lighthouse was miraculously unharmed during the 1960 volcano eruption here that destroyed the town of Kapoho.
+This working lighthouse was miraculously unharmed during the 1960 volcano eruption here that destroyed the town of Kapoho.
 The lava flowed directly up to the lighthouse's base, but instead of pushing it over, actually flowed around it—an impressive sight now that the lava flows have hardened.
-Locals say that Pele, the volcano goddess, protected the Hawaiian fisherfolk by sparing the lighthouse.
-The building itself is a simple metal-frame structure with a light on top, similar to a tall electric-line transmission tower.
-To reach the lighthouse, keep going straight for 1½ mi when Highway 132 meets Highway 137 and turns into an unpaved road.
+Located on the easternmost tip of the island, the building itself is a simple metal-frame structure with a light on top, similar to a tall electric-line transmission tower.
+To reach the lighthouse, keep going straight for 1½ miles when Highway 132 meets Highway 137 and turns into an unpaved road.